Tritristu/ME-478/Readme.txt

 Author: Eric Lee
+Course: ME478 Introduction to Finite Element Analysis
+Instructor: Per Reinhall
+Period: Spring 2024

 Hello!
-This is a compilation of work I have done for ME478 Finite Element Analysis Spring 2024
+This is a compilation of work I have done for future reference :)

 You will find the textbook, solution manual, lecture notes, and tutorials for reference (NOTE: solution manual numbers sometimes do not match assigned HW numbers due to being from